Logiqx/gps-details/docs/devices/garmin/watches/enduro.md

 ### Airoha

+The Enduro 2 is essentially a fēnix 7X Sapphire Solar but with longer battery life and slightly different features.

 | Model                       | Released   | API | Product | Chipset | APPro? | References |
 | --------------------------- | :--------: | :--------: | :--------: | :--------: | :--------: | :--------: |